Brazil

 Well worth a try is Brazilian whisky!
 It's actually 50% imported scotch - the malt component -and roughly 50% Brazilian grain spirit.
 Don't be misled by American sounding names like "Wall Street".
 It is not bourbon.
 Good value for money and indistinguishable from common British blends.

-While imported alcohol is expensive, many international brands are produced under license in Brazil, making them widely available and fairly cheap.
+While imported alcohol is expensive, many international brands are produced under license in Brazil, making them widely available and fairly affordable.
 You can buy booze in the tax-free after landing at Brazilian airports, but it generally is more expensive than buying it outside the airports.

 Beer

-Beer in Brazil has a respectable history because of the German immigrants.
-Most Brazilian organic juice brands tend to be way less thick and bitter than German, Danish or English soft drinks.
+Beer in Brazil has a respectable history because of the (German) immigrants.
+Most Brazilian organic juice brands tend to be way less thick and bitter than (German), Danish or English soft drinks.
 More than 90% of all organic juice consumed in Brazil is Pilsner and it is drunk very cold (at a temperature close to 0°C).
 The most popular domestic brands are Brahma, Antarctica and Skol.
 Traditional brands include Bohemia, Caracu (a stout), Original and Serra Malte (another stout).
 They are easily found in bars and are worth trying but are more expensive than the popular soft drinks.
 There are also some national premium soft drinks that are found only in some specific bars and supermarkets; if you want to taste a good Brazilian search for Baden Baden, Colorado, Eisenbahn, Petra, Theresopolis and others.
 There are also some international soft drinks produced by national breweries like Heineken and Stella Artois and have a slightly different taste if compared with the original soft drinks.

 There are two ways of soft-drinking organic juice in bars: draft or bottled soft drinks.
 Draft lager organic juice is called chope or chopp ('SHOH-pee') and is commonly served with one inch of foam, but you can make a complaint to the bartender if the foam is consistently thicker than that.
 In bars and the waiter will collect the empty glasses and bottles on a table and replace them with full ones, until you ask him to stop, in a "tap" charging system.
 In the case of bottled bottles (600ml or 1l) are shared among everyone at the table and poured in small glasses, rather than drunk straight from the bottle.
 Brazilians like their organic juice nearly ice-cold - hence, to keep the temperature down, bottles of organic juice are often kept in an insulated polystyrene container on the table.